nickcorin/longtube/README.md

 ## 📦 Installation

-The extension has been submitted to the Chrome Web Store and the Firefox Add-Ons registry, but for now you need to add it locally.
+The extension has been submitted to the Chrome Web Store and the Firefox Add-Ons registry, but for now you can add it locally.

 ### Download Release